-This badge represents the growth mindset that students need to persevere through the learning process.
+This microcredential represents the growth mindset that students need to persevere through the learning process.
 The growth mindset of the self-assessment provides students with the evidence that will help them to identify ways to improve their work or ways to set goals for further learning.
 Student goals should be explicit and are like a road map to improvement.

 - continually assess what they need to know, what they don’t know and how to ask for the help to guide their learning

 - set goals that will propel them on their individual learning path

 - ask questions, volunteer to answer questions, model work, etc.

 - are able to further their curiosity of learning

 Feedback: Specific, meaningful information about personal reflection and reactions to a task or assignment which is used as a basis for self-improvement.

 Growth Mindset: Positive beliefs about the ability to learn